 The vision of this fund is: Empowering southwest Kansas women to take an active and powerful role in philanthropy to serve other women.
-The Women of Purpose fund allow dedicated, engaged women to make a difference in the lives of many without a significant time or financial commitment.
+The Women of Purpose fund allow dedicated, engaged community members to make a difference in the lives of many without a significant time or financial commitment.
 Please ask our staff to see how you can join hands with women in our area.

 Women of Purpose Membership

-The current Executive Board members:
+The current Executive Committee members:

 - Liz Scheopner